moliver28/research-handbook/content/handbook/security/corporate/systems/okta/user/faq/_index.md

 > Is it acceptable to continue using Google Oauth login for some of the apps (with its own 2FA)?

 Yes, this is fine.
 Our end state will be to use Okta for most/all applications, but in the meantime existing authentication methods are fine.
-Once we have broader user adoption of Okta, we’ll be taking on migration of some of these apps to use Okta instead of Google OAuth, where this makes the most sense.
+Once we have broader user adoption of Okta, we'll be taking on migration of some of these apps to use Okta instead of Google OAuth, where this makes the most sense.

 ### Outages

 When Okta is down, basically GitLab will be down.
 Any mitigation strategy would enlarge our security surface area.

-Okta is built on an “Always On” architecture.
-However, if their services were to go down, you would not be able to log in to Okta or access your applications via Single Sign‐On.
+Okta is built on an *always on* architecture.
+However, if their services were to go down, you would not be able to log in to Okta or access your applications using single sign‐on.

 Many applications have long lived sessions (ex.
 Slack, Gmail, GitLab) so it is likely that although not all applications would work, you could still get by with a few, or take a break for a while.